diegojancic/python-serverless-book/docs/02-web-development-essentials.md

 Here's the template for our index page.
 In the first line we specify what other template it's extending.
 Note that the templates folder is not mentioned in the path; we just need to include whatever's after the templates folder in the path to our file.

 To extend the block we have previously created in the base.html page, we use the exact same syntax, but this time we add our content in it.
-We are iterating the items with a simple for loop; we output the items' text using the `{{ … }}` tags.
-Then we handle the specific case for when the for-loop has no items using the `{% empty %}` tag, and then we close the loop with the endfor keyword.
+We are iterating the items with a simple for loop; we output the items' text using the `{%raw%}{{ … }}{%endraw%}` tags.
+Then we handle the specific case for when the for-loop has no items using the `{%raw%}{% empty %}{%endraw%}` tag, and then we close the loop with the endfor keyword.

 Our first view is almost done: we must tell Django what URL we want to use to place that view.
 Django allows the use of a hierarchy system for defining the URLs, that means that we can either define all the URLs in the same file, but we also can define a sub-URL for each app and then delegate the URL definition to the app.
 For example, we can tell Django that all the URLs related to the 'todo' project are going to be located under /todo/ and then define the path to the other views inside our todo project.